-Friday fold: Nice gneiss from Salt Lake, Utah
+Friday fold: more from Utah

 Another guest Friday fold… this one from my colleague Tiffany Rivera of Westminster College in Salt Lake City, Utah, the one who brought you yesterday’s thrombolite pictures… Tiffany writes that these shots come from a man-made boulder field / berm along the lake.
 The boulders were these beautifully folded gneisses.
 Antelope Island exposes some of … Read more